Serif-7/awesome-redshift/README.md

 Credit to Tormyst for Shiftbird.

-Credit to Isaac Wass for 15 Puzzle.
+Credit to Isaac Wass for Fifteen-Puzzle, M.U.L.E Screensaver, QR Encoder, Season's Greetings, and TIS-330.